take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Select "Look on Filesystem" and enter dsl.groovy
 - click "Save"
 - take a look at your current Dashboard
+- run the job and notice it failing for security reasons
+- in manage jenkins go to authorization and approve the groovy script
 - Run the job and watch in awe
 - look at your Dashboard after the run